awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 __AMPLIFY_AMAZON_CLIENT_SECRET__

-__Note:__ This variable requirement is a temporary workaround that may disapear in the future.
+__Note:__ This variable requirement is a temporary workaround that may disappear in the future.
 We'll update this documentation accordingly.

 ### Step 2: Redirect rules